jnyfah/jnyfah.github.io/_posts/BitsBytes.md

 For the rest of this series we would be using BJT's mostly NPN, and a pinch of PNP is need be.

-To read in-depth of Transistor i would recommend :
+To read in-depth of Transistor I would recommend :

 - [Understanding NPN vs PNP Transistors: A Comprehensive Guide](https://www.wevolver.com/article/npn-vs-pnp-bjt-transistor-understanding-the-basics)
 - [Transistors - NPN and PNP - Basic Introduction](https://youtu.be/AcxDiesy-nI?si=cgQ0H8N4po9ON5gX)